ScottMaclure/express-hecate/README.md

     GET     /demos                  demos.index
     GET     /demos/:test            demos.index

-The Router parses this file and will create the appropriate mappings against your Express app instance.
+Hecate parses this file and will create the appropriate mappings against your Express app instance.

-That's not all though, as the Router also provides a `reverse()` method for resolving URLs.
-This decouples your views from your URL structures - you just make a call to Router.reverse, passing in the controller and method pairing you want resolved, and any parameters you want bound into the generated URL.
+That's not all though, as Hecate also provides a `reverse()` method for resolving URLs.
+This decouples your views from your URL structures - you just make a call to Hecate.reverse, passing in the controller and method pairing you want resolved, and any parameters you want bound into the generated URL.

 #### In Jade
-    a(href=Router.reverse('app.faqs')) FAQs
+    a(href=Hecate.reverse('app.faqs')) FAQs
-    a(href=Router.reverse('demos.index', 'foo') Foo
+    a(href=Hecate.reverse('demos.index', 'foo') Foo

 #### Resulting HTML
     <a href="/faqs">FAQs</a>